Skip to main content

 • Experience frequent dermatological complaints

-But please be aware that colostrum may not benefit all users.
+But be aware that colostrum may not benefit all users.
 For some people, particularly those living with severe health conditions (e.g., nutritional malabsorption, serious infections, or gastrointestinal diseases), colostrum just wouldn't be an effective intervention.
 If that sounds like you, your best course of action would be to seek treatment from a medical professional.

-The lactose intolerant (Exercise caution)
+The lactose-intolerant (Exercise caution)

 Lactose intolerance (the inability to digest lactose, a milk sugar) affects approximately 65% of the human population, for whom a serving of colostrum could cause symptoms such as stomach pain, bloating, gas, nausea, and diarrhea.
 Broadly speaking, it’s a condition that doesn't jibe with dairy products like colostrum.